In-flight entertainment: Personal televisions

-In addition to the personal televisions that are installed in the seatbacks, a new portable media player (PMP) revolution is under way.
-There are two types available: commercial off the shelf (COTS) based players and proprietary players.
-PMPs can be handed out and collected by the cabin crew, or can be "semi-embedded" into the seatback or seat arm.
+In addition to the personal televisions that are installed in the seatbacks, portable media player (PMP) systems were introduced in the 2000s and early 2010s.
+These PMPs can be handed out and collected by the cabin crew, or can be "semi-embedded" into the seatback or seat arm.
 In both of these scenarios, the PMP can pop in and out of an enclosure built into the seat, or an arm enclosure.
+Later, bring-your-own-device (BYOD) systems were introduced in the late 2010s and 2020s; these systems allow the passenger's own smartphone or tablet computer to serve as the IFE screen, by connecting it to the plane's media server over Wi-fi via a plane-wide internal network.
+The BYOD system's internal network also serves as an internet connection on planes which have the necessary equipment.

-An advantage of PMPs is that, unlike seatback PTVs, equipment boxes for the inflight entertainment system do not need to be installed under the seats, since those boxes increase the weight of the aircraft and impede legroom.
+An advantage of PMP and BYOD systems is that, unlike seatback PTVs, equipment boxes for the inflight entertainment system do not need to be installed under the seats, since those boxes increase the weight of the aircraft and impede legroom; however, this advancement has been neutralized by more modern seatback systems, which host their equipment in the same enclosure as the screen similarly to tablet computers.

 In-flight movies

 Personal on-demand videos are stored in an aircraft's main in-flight entertainment system, whence they can be viewed on demand by a passenger over the aircraft's built in media server and wireless broadcast system.
 Along with the on-demand concept comes the ability for the user to pause, rewind, fast forward, or jump to any point in the movie.
 There are also movies that are shown throughout the aircraft at one time, often on shared overhead screens or a screen in the front of the cabin.
-More modern aircraft are now allowing Personal Electronic Devices (PEDs) to be used to connect to the on board in-flight entertainment systems.
+More modern aircraft are now allowing personal electronic devices (PEDs) to be used to connect to the on board in-flight entertainment systems.

 Regularly scheduled in flight movies began to premiere in 1961 on flights from New York to Los Angeles.
 The first movie shown was By Love Possessed (1961), starring Lana Turner; it was first shown on July 19, 1961, when TWA showed it to its first-class passengers.